GitJit-max/learning-linux/chapter/04-installing.md

 ## 4.6 Compiling from source

 **SourceForge** (<https://sourceforge.net>) built up a lot of goodwill in the past, being a centralized place for downloading open-source software and hosting software repositories.
 Over the years, more projects have moved to other repository-hosting services like GitHub.
 SourceForge's reputation was tarnished by the addition of adware and malware to free source installation packages during 2013...2015.
 Since then, SourceForge has tried to rebuild its image by putting an end to questionable practices.

 **GNU Savannah** (<http://savannah.gnu.org>) serves as a collaborative software development management system for free software projects.
-It is a project of the Free Software Foundation.
+It is a project of the [Free Software Foundation](https://www.fsf.org).
 Unlike GitHub or SourceForge, Savannah's focus is for free software and has very strict hosting policies, including a ban against the use of non-free formats.

 **GitHub** (<https://github.com>) serves as a leading collaborative software development management system for open source projects.
 On October 26, 2018, Microsoft acquired GitHub for US$7.5 billion.
 Early on, a lot of developers worried that Microsoft would reduce its free offerings to squeeze more money out of it.
-But instead, GitHub expanded its free service and has continued to embrace open source developers. [^git-2022]
+Instead, GitHub expanded its free service and has continued to embrace open source developers. [^git-2022] However, this does not mean that GitHub is in favour of the free software movement.

 [^git-2022]: [Frederic Lardinois - Microsoft says GitHub now has 90M active users, published 2022](https://techcrunch.com/2022/10/25/microsoft-says-github-now-has-a-1b-arr-90m-active-users)

+GitHub's dominance and proprietary nature has spurred development of alternative hosting services such as **Codeberg** (<https://codeberg.org>); a German based, non-profit, community-led effort that provides free hosting for *free and open source* projects.
+Codeberg aims to be the freedom and copyleft respecting alternative to proprietary platforms.

 ### Depencies